Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Her dinnertime meal is lighter than the previous two meals.

-This helps with digestion and ensuring a good night’s sleep.
+This helps with digestion and ensures a good night’s sleep.

 Her standard dinner meal is turkey chili, made up of 6 ounces of ground turkey, red and green bell peppers, ¼ cup of beans, cayenne pepper, chili pepper, and avocado.